The insider travel advice on this page is from one of Wendy’s Trusted Travel Experts for Chile: Jordan Harvey of Knowmad Adventures.

 Jordan’s love affair with South America began with a high school study-abroad program in Chile.
-Recognizing the potential of Patagonia before it hit most travelers’ radar, he and his wife spent a year there developing the contacts—winemakers, true-blue gauchos, indigenous families—that now give their travelers a deeply authentic experience of Chile and Argentina, from Salta’s gorgeously rainbow-hued scenery to Easter Island’s mysterious moai.
+Recognizing the potential of Patagonia before it hit most travelers’ radar, he developed the contacts—winemakers, true-blue gauchos, indigenous families—that now give travelers a deeply authentic experience of Chile and Argentina, from Salta’s gorgeously rainbow-hued scenery to Easter Island’s mysterious moai.
 Jordan loves juxtaposing the several sides of Chile—the driest desert in the world, the temperate rainforest, and the vast Patagonian landscape—and combining awe-inspiring lodges with remote agritourism enterprises.
 His background as a wilderness guide gives him an edge in picking the best adventure experiences, from stand-up paddle boarding on blissfully empty lakes to horseback riding past jagged peaks and icy glaciers.
-And what we love even more is that he was one of the first travel planners to seek out and cultivate local guides, rather than importing tour leaders from other parts of the region.

 What to See and Do

 Pucon itself is overrated, but the Lakes District as a whole should be on more travelers’ radar.
 With turquoise rivers, abundant lakes, lush temperate rainforests, and photogenic volcanoes, the area around Puerto Varas—a less-developed Pucon—is a nature- and adventure-lover’s paradise: Here you can raft the Petrohue River, take light hikes among ancient alerce trees, visit volcanically formed waterfalls, experience a small-town blend of German and Chilean cultures and architecture, and walk back in time by exploring the islands that make up the Chiloe Archipelago (which has its own mystical traditions and maritime culture that are quite disparate from the mainland’s).
-And it’s a lot more budget-friendly than Torres del Paine.
+Futangue Lodge, situated within its own private reserve, offers a five-star experience at a much lower price point then its Torres del Paine counterparts.

 The Atacama Desert.
 Imagine the surreal landscapes of the American Southwest mixed with the oddities and vastness of Yellowstone (both sit atop super volcanoes) and the indigenous cultures of Bolivia; throw in a dash of Mars and the clearest night sky on the planet, and you have the Atacama Desert.
 Hike through a sandstone canyon to the natural crystalline Puritama hot springs, photograph flamingos in the salt flats, and take in the sunrise as the Tatio Geyser erupts.